lsb_release -a

 Timing buffered disk reads: 98 MB in 3.04 seconds = 32.20 MB/sec

-The results are very interesting.
-I did see various big jumps in performance when running the tests multiple times on the same device as well.
+The results are interesting.
+I also saw several large jumps in performance when running the tests multiple times on the same device.
 Surprisingly, the USB does seem to be faster in most cases.
-I might try using the SD card as a first attempt as it hides away pretty nicely, plus SD cards are relatively cheap these days.
+I might try using the SD card first because it hides away nicely, and SD cards are relatively cheap these days.

 The opinions expressed on this website are my own and do not necessarily reflect the views of my employer.
 The posts on this website are provided "as is" with no warranties and confer no rights